 Server: Add or select the host that should receive log data from Sophos UTM.
-How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.

 Caution – Do not use one of the interfaces of Sophos UTM as a remote syslog host, since this will result in a logging loop.

 Port: Add or select the service definition which is to be used for the connection.
-How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.